antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/email.message.rst

       except that it contains text that appears between the last boundary and the end of the message.

-      .. versionchanged:: 2.5
       You do not need to set the epilogue to the empty string in order for the :class:`~email.generator.Generator` to print a newline at the end of the file.

    .. attribute:: defects